silvae86/silvae86.github.io/_pages/teaching/slides/git/basics/index.md

 	- If anyone `push`ed changes to files that you also modified, a merge conflict will appear.
 - Fixing conflicts
 	- You will have to manually merge the files marked as conflicted (use `git status` to see which files have conflicts after `pull`ing)
-		- For this example, let's say that Alice and Bob both modified the same lines in the `home.php` file.
 	- After the conflicts [have been fixed](#conflicts), you can use `git add home.php` to set the fixed file as the version to be `commit`ted over whatever is in the remote repository.
 	- To persist the changes, run `commit` and `push` to send the merged changes to the GitHub repository.